 - conduct a workshop or seminar for colleagues on the outcomes of my reassignment project within 6 months of the end of the reassignment.

-- credit the Center for Excellence in Teaching and Learning at Kennesaw State University in every published work (e.g. papers, posters, book chapters, blogs, websites, event programs, etc.) resulting from my participation in the Tenured Faculty Enhancement Program
+- credit the Center for Excellence in Teaching and Learning at Kennesaw State University in every published work (e.g. papers, posters, book chapters, blogs, websites, event programs, etc.) resulting from their participation in the Tenured Faculty Enhancement Program.

 The selection committee reviews applications and awards on a competitive basis.
 The following criteria guide the evaluation of proposals: